WicksGroup/AEOP_Josslyn/README.md

 Impedance Matching - 6/26/24
 Impedance matching uses pressure-particle velocity graphs and position-time graphs to find the pressure of an unknown sample through the shock velocity properties of a known material.
 This technique aids with shock mitigation strategies, determining the peak stress of explosives, and discovering vulnerabilities in detonation.

+SOP (Streaked Optical Pyrometer) and SOP Calibration The SOP is used to track the amount of photons to determine the temperature of a dynamically compressed material; this complements the Visar technology in identifying shock breakout in a sample.